StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 # About Cases

-This topic explains cases in TheHive, their components, and how they work.

-## Definition

 A case is a structured entity used to track, investigate, and respond to security incidents, threats, or suspicious activities.
 It serves as a central repository where security teams organize information, collaborate on investigations, and document their findings.

 ## Sources